bhavyakeniya/sliceit/README.md

 # SLICEIT
-**Task:**
+**Task: **\
+&nbsp;
-Application server with the following endpoints:
+Application server with the following endpoints: \
-/internal -> responds with text response "internal" /external -> responds with text response "external" /cached -> responds with text response "cached"
+/internal -> responds with text response "internal" \
+/external -> responds with text response "external" \
+/cached -> responds with text response "cached" \

 Fronting this application server with Nginx.
-In Nginx, following rules are added for the endpoints:
+In Nginx, following rules are added for the endpoints:&nbsp;
-/cached is cached
+/cached is cached &nbsp;
-/internal is accessible only from specific ips.
+/internal is accessible only from specific ips. \
-/external is accessible to the general public.
+/external is accessible to the general public. \

 Deploying the application server in one machine and Nginx in another machine &nbsp;